algorithmica-org/algorithmica/content/english/hpc/arithmetic/rsqrt.md

 I_y \approx \frac{3}{2} L (B - \sigma) - \frac{1}{2} I_x
 $$

-It turns out, we don't even need to calculate logarithm in the first place: the formula above is just a constant minus the half of integer reinterpretation of $x$.
+It turns out, we don't even need to calculate the logarithm in the first place: the formula above is just a constant minus half the integer reinterpretation of $x$.
 It is written in the code as:

 ```cpp
 i = * ( long * ) &y;